 Now that you have decided to set up a company in Georgia, how does the process of incorporation work?
 What forms and other documentation are required and where do you submit them?
 These are some of the common questions that you will be confronted with if you are new to the state.
 Let’s look at the process of incorporation in Georgia:

-You can form different types of businesses in Georgia and this includes Limited Liability Company (LLC), Profit and Non-Profit Corporation, Sole Proprietorship, General Partnership (GP), and Limited Partnership (LP).
+You can form different types of businesses in Georgia and these include Limited Liability Company (LLC), Profit and Non-Profit Corporation, Sole Proprietorship, General Partnership (GP), and Limited Partnership (LP).
 The first step towards incorporation in Georgia is choosing the type of business you want to form.
 Business corporations can be classified under domestic and foreign corporations.
 Know more

 Business Entity Name